 Dai Li was born in Sichuan, China and now lives and works in Queensland.
-From 2005 to 2009 she attended the Jindgezhen Ceramic Institute in China and shortly after graduating came to Australia.
-She has been exhibiting regularly since her move to Australia and in 2016 was a finalist in the Biennial North Queensland Ceramic Award in 2016 and the Tom Bass Prize for Figurative Sculpture.
+From 2005 to 2009, she attended the Jingdezhen Ceramic Institute in China and, shortly after graduating, came to Australia.
+She has been exhibiting regularly since her move to Australia and she has been a finalist in the Biennial North Queensland Ceramic Award in 2016 and the Tom Bass Prize for Figurative Sculpture.
 Dai Li’s work is included in the 2023 exhibition ‘Clay: Collected Ceramics’ at the Museum of Brisbane and she is also one of the featured ceramicists in the book ‘Earth & Fire’ by Kylie Johnson and Tiffany Johnson.